hl7au/au-fhir-base/input/pagecontent/generalguidance.md

 * it is not suitable or achievable to define the extension in the FHIR Extensions Pack
 * the use is not specific to a single use case or domain (i.e. not specific to a single IG)

-This approach means that AU Core will not define extensions - AU Core profiles are intended for multiple use cases so all extensions for use in AU Core are defined in AU Base or the FHIR Extensions Pack.
+This approach means that AU Core will not define extensions.
+AU Core profiles are intended for multiple use cases so all extensions for use in AU Core are defined in AU Base or the FHIR Extensions Pack.

 Any extension intended for use in a healthcare context and that is not unique to Australia is to be defined in the FHIR Extensions Pack, the fallback is to define the extension in AU Base if that submission to the FHIR Extensions Pack is not accepted.